cinchcast/Fiber/README.md

 ##### Seriously, do we even need the constructor property?

-As far as the JavaScript engine is concerned, the constructor property makes absolutely no practical difference to it.
+As far as the JavaScript engine is concerned, the constructor property makes absolutely no difference to it.
 It's only useful if **your** code explicitly needs it (for example, if you need each of your instances to have a reference to the actual constructor function that created it).

 Frankly, one could do without the `constructor` property.
 In most cases you should only be concerned about the `prototype` property.